Tom Franklin reads “Crooked Letter, Crooked Letter”

-Tom Franklin came to Baden-Württemberg in 2018 as well as 2019 and was greeted with outstanding curiosity and enthusiasm.
-Keen to enable even more students to meet him, Franklin has agreed to join the German-American Institutes again – this time digitally.
+Tom Franklin came to Baden-Württemberg in past years and was greeted with outstanding curiosity and enthusiasm.
+Keen to enable even more students to meet him, Franklin has agreed to join the German-American Institutes again.

 During two online readings with Q&A, students and teachers will have the opportunity to learn about the author himself, his novel, and its relation to the topic of The Ambiguity of Belonging.

 The reading will be streamed live on YouTube.
 Questions can be asked through the YouTube chat.
 You can also submit questions in advance via email@example.com

 Tom Franklin is The New York Times bestselling author of Crooked Letter, Crooked Letter, which won the Los Angeles Times Book Prize and the Crime Writers‘ Association’s Gold Dagger Award.
 His previous works include Poachers, Hell at the Breech, and Smonk.
 He teaches in the University of Mississippi’s MFA program.